 Vegetarian bean tacos are a wonderful healthy meal option, as long as you choose your toppings carefully!
 To keep tacos healthy, opt for fresh vegetables and good-for-you toppings.

-What makes tacos healthy?
+What makes a bean taco healthy?

 - Beans: beans are packed with protein and nutrient dense!
 They are also loaded with soluble and insoluble fiber which helps you stay fuller for longer.